ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 } from '@smartive-education/thierry-simon-mumble';
 ```

 However, Tailwind Styles and the custom Tailwind-Config are not applied.
-To get the matching styles, the Tailwind-Config in the consuming project hast the be modified as follows:
+To get the matching styles, the Tailwind-Config in the consuming project has to be modified as follows:

 ```
 /** @type {import('tailwindcss').Config} */